March 7, 2019

 Deploying the OVA template

 - Provide a name and logical storage path for the new virtual machine.
-In this case the VM name is vCenter6-7 and the VM location is the same as the location for previously created VMs - D:\VMware home lab\vCenter6-7\.
-Click Next to continue.
+The given VM name is vCenter6-7 and the VM location is the same as the location for previously created VMs - D:\VMware home lab\vCenter6-7\.

 - Set the additional properties for this virtual machine.
 This screen contains multiple menu entries that must be configured.
 After configuring one menu entry, click another string for configuring the remaining parameters.
 Drag your mouse over the “i” icon on the right side of the window for reading useful tips.